oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Note that these processing steps do not yield any guarantees to the Holder about having received a complete set of Disclosures.
 That is, for some digest values in the Issuer-signed JWT (which are not decoy digests) there may be no corresponding Disclosures, for example, if the message from the Issuer was truncated.
 It is up to the Holder how to maintain the mapping between the Disclosures and the plaintext claim values to be able to display them to the user when needed.

 ## Processing by the Holder  {#holder_verification}

 The Issuer MUST provide the Holder an SD-JWT, not an SD-JWT+KB.
 If the Holder receives an SD-JWT+KB, it MUST be rejected.

+When receiving an SD-JWT, the Holder MUST do the following:

+ 1. Process the SD-JWT as defined in (#sd_jwt_verification) to validate it and extract the payload.
+ 2. Ensure that the contents of claims in the payload are acceptable (depending on the application; for example, check that any values the Holder can check are correct).

-For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps:
+For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps (in addition to the checks described in (#sd_jwt_verification) performed after receiving the SD-JWT):

  1. Decide which Disclosures to release to the Verifier, obtaining proper consent if necessary.
  2. Verify that each selected Disclosure satisfies one of the two following conditions: